-In June 2024, some of The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake.
-Here is what happened.
+In June 2024, The OSS Team met up for a weekend in the Lake District to swim the length of Wast Water – England’s deepest lake.
+Here’s what happened.

 We woke early and gathered in the kitchen of Greta Hall in Keswick, where, between gulps of hot coffee, toast and fried eggs, we passed around a small volume of poems, searching for lines to express our nervous excitement about the swim ahead.

 We don’t usually start swims like this.
-Most adventures start with a long drive through the dark or an uncomfortable scramble out of a tent.
-But Greta Hall is a beautiful, historic house, once a meeting place for some of Britain’s most celebrated poets – William Wordsworth, Samuel Taylor Coleridge and Robert Southey – who, despite better instincts and subsequent regrets, helped turn the Lake District into a must-see destination for Victorian tourists.
+Most adventures start with a long drive through the dark or an awkward scramble out of the tent.
+This time is different.
+Greta Hall is a beautiful, historic house, once a meeting place for some of Britain’s most celebrated poets, including William Wordsworth and Samuel Taylor Coleridge, who, despite better instincts and subsequent regrets, helped turn the Lake District into a must-see destination for Victorian tourists.

-These poets first became known as ‘the Lake Poets’ when a spiky review attacked their ‘whining and hypochondriacal’ tone, but whatever the original intention, this name still captures their intellectual and imaginative curiosity about the Lake District.
+These poets became known as ‘the Lake Poets’ when a spiky review attacked their ‘whining and hypochondriacal’ tone.
+Regardless of the original intention, this name still captures their intellectual and imaginative curiosity about the Lake District.

 How does the water